Stand Up & Math · Teacher Answers

 Five-number summary (midpoint-based, no outliers):

 Mean vs median: \(\bar{x}\approx7.53\) h, \(Q_2=7.5\) h.
-The mean and median are very close, suggesting the distribution is approximately symmetric with only a very slight positive skew.
+The mean and median are very close, suggesting an approximately symmetric distribution with a very slight positive skew.

-What to look for on the board: Consistent scale; box from \(Q_1=6.5\) to \(Q_3=8.5\); vertical line at \(Q_2=7.5\); whiskers extending to min midpoint (4.5) and max midpoint (10.5); no outliers.
-Students should explicitly compare mean and median to comment on shape.
+What to look for on the board: Consistent scale; box from \(Q_1=6.5\) to \(Q_3=8.5\); vertical line at \(Q_2=7.5\); whiskers to min 4.5 and max 10.5; no outliers marked.
+Students should note the mean and median are nearly equal.
+Unlock code: STATS03

 4

-Extension — Comparing Two Groups
+Comparing Two Distributions

-SL & HL · 4.2–4.3
+SL & HL 4.2–4.3 · Comparative box plots · Linear transformations

 Task 4bCompare the two distributions